CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does HTML stand for?

-Hyper Text Markup Language
+Hypertext Markup Language

 ## Question 5

 What is CSS useful for?

-Styling and describing a website
+Styling and describing a website using colours etc

 ## Question 6